Gef: Lambert slander case

-In 1937 Lambert brought an action for slander against Sir Cecil Levita, after Levita suggested to a friend that Lambert was unfit to be on the board of the British Film Institute.
+In 1937, Lambert brought an action for slander against Sir Cecil Levita, after Levita suggested to a friend that Lambert was unfit to be on the board of the British Film Institute.
 Levita said that Lambert was "off his head" because he had believed in the talking mongoose and the evil eye.

-Lambert was pressured to abandon his action by Sir Stephen Tallents but persisted with it and won, receiving £7,600 in damages, then an exceptional figure for a slander case, awarded because Lambert's counsel managed to introduce a BBC memo which showed Lambert's career had been threatened if he persisted with the action, which became known as "the Mongoose Case".
+Lambert was pressured to abandon his action by Sir Stephen Tallents; he persisted and won, receiving £7,600 in damages.
+It was an exceptional figure for a slander case, awarded because Lambert's counsel managed to introduce a BBC memo that showed Lambert's career had been threatened if he persisted with the action; it later became known as "the Mongoose Case".